cosmologicon/pywat/quiz-answers.md

 Count the number of questions out of 10 that you had the correct answer for.

-* 10/10: Python edge case gold medal!
+* 10/10: Congratulations!
+You are an expert at Python edge cases!
-* 9/10: Python edge case silver medal.
+* 9/10: Great job!
+You are proficient at Python edge cases!
-* 8/10: Python edge case bronze medal.
+* 8/10: Not bad!
+You are skilled at Python edge cases!
 * 7/10 or less: This quiz is unable to distinguish your results from random chance with any statistical certainty.
 Sorry.

 Just remember that edge cases can be interesting, but knowing the exact behavior of Python edge cases is not the same as being a good Python programmer.
-If you follow good programming practices, you shouldn't be encountering edge cases at all.
-The most important thing is to remember that edge cases exist when writing your tests!
+If you follow good programming practices, you can avoid problems caused by edge cases, even ones you're not aware of.

+I hope this was fun, though.
+Thanks for trying it out!

 ## Questions with answers

 ### Question 1: `max` vs slice

-No. This snippet is impossible.
+**No.** This snippet is impossible.

     >>> x, a, b, c = ???
     >>> max(x) < max(x[a:b:c])